 - 3.1 Chapter 2 presents arguments as to why some form of impairment (or equivalent) model would be appropriate from a conceptual standpoint if recycling was required.
 EFRAG acknowledges however that, from a practical standpoint, it is difficult to develop an impairment model that is at the same time relevant and ensures full comparability among entities.
-It may be argued that given the range of equity instruments and the differences in features, markets and volatility, no single model is appropriate in all circumstances. - 3.2 For this reason, the EC asked EFRAG to consider what could be done if an appropriate impairment or equivalent model is not found.
+It may be argued that, given the range of equity instruments and the differences in features, markets and volatility, no single model is appropriate in all circumstances. - 3.2 For this reason, the EC asked EFRAG to consider other ways to provide information that would help users form a view about the performance of equity investments.
 For example, how well presentation and disclosure solutions can effectively replace a solution based on recognition and measurement?
 How much of this information would already be available under the existing presentation and disclosure requirements? - 3.3 In relation to the first question, it is generally supported that information recognised is more value-relevant than information disclosed in the notes.
 Some academic studies not specific to this topic found that while the notes to the accounts are important to professional equity investors, information recognised in the financial statements receives more attention than disclosures in the notes.
-Other literature suggests that recognized information is more reliable than disclosed information, or that investors have difficulty in understanding disclosed information.
+Other literature suggests that recognised information is more reliable than disclosed information, or that investors have difficulty in understanding disclosed information.